 J. EU Budget

-"this atlas will be an essential catalyst for teacher-pupil discussions, and an authoritative source of information as we move towards a post-Brexit world." - Living Geography
+"An essential catalyst for teacher-pupil discussions, and an authoritative source of information as we move towards a post-Brexit world."
+Living Geography

 "A truly fascinating book which explores in a state of the art, visual way a whole series of topics about European life, societies and populations.
 The book combines clear text and infographics to present an innovative way of thinking about, and seeing, Europe, in all its rich diversity and surprising cohesion.
 Packed with information about an array of key challenges currently facing Europe."
 Susan Millns, University of Sussex